joewrdd/AIBuddy-Flutter/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a pull request or ask for any contributions.

 ## License